Going to university is an adventure full of new experiences, responsibilities — and no shortage of heavy, big and expensive textbooks.

 However, securing these textbooks isn’t always easy or cheap.

-In the US, the average college student spent between US$339 to US$600 for books and supplies in one academic year, according to Education Data Initiative.
+In the US, the average college student spends US$1,212 annually for books and supplies as of the 2022-2023 academic year, according to the Education Data Initiative.
+Worse yet, one out of five students failed their college courses due to the cost of textbooks and class materials

 Unfortunately, you can’t always use the textbooks passed down to you by your parents or family members as new editions of textbooks are frequently released.